China–Vietnam relations: 2013–2015 fishing and oil standoffs

+In May 2013 Vietnam accused China of hitting one of its fishing boats.

+On 7 June 2013, the two countries established a naval hotline.
+On 21 June 2013, Vietnam and China established a hot line to deal with fisheries incidents.

-In May 2013 Vietnam accused China of hitting one of its fishing boats, and in May 2014, Vietnam accused China of ramming and sinking a fishing boat.
-Indeed, in recent years, Beijing oversaw the replacement of traditional Chinese wooden fishing vessels with steel-hulled trawlers, fitted with modern communication and high-tech navigation systems.
+In May 2014, Vietnam accused China of ramming and sinking a fishing boat.
+In recent years, Beijing oversaw the replacement of traditional Chinese wooden fishing vessels with steel-hulled trawlers, fitted with modern communication and high-tech navigation systems.
 The better-equipped boats sailed into the disputed waters as a state-subsidized operation to extend Chinese sovereignty, while in Vietnam, private citizens, not the government, would donate to Vietnamese fishermen to maintain their position in the South China Sea and to defend national sovereignty.
 That dynamic continues to be a major source of tension between the two countries.

 In May 2014, both countries sparred over an oil rig in disputed territory in the South China Sea, which triggered deadly anti-Chinese protests in Vietnam.
 Rioters attacked hundreds of foreign-owned factories in an industrial park in southern Vietnam, targeting Chinese ones.
+Following the damage, the Vietnamese government pursued a more moderate foreign policy approach with China and sought to improve the bilateral relations.

 In June China declared there would be no military conflict with Vietnam.
 China then had 71 ships in the disputed area, and Vietnam had 61.

 However, on 2 June 2014, it was reported by VGP News, the online newspaper of the Vietnamese Government that the previous day, Chinese ships had in three waves attacked two Vietnam Coast Guard ships, a Vietnamese fisheries surveillance ship and a number of other ships by physically ramming the ships and with water cannons.

-In 2015, the Council on Foreign Relations reported that the risk of a military confrontation between China and Vietnam was rising.
 In 2017, Beijing warned Hanoi that it would attack Vietnamese bases in the Spratly Islands if gas drilling continued in the area.
 Hanoi then ordered Spain's Repsol, whose subsidiary was conducting the drilling, to stop drilling.